Kenny1291/board-notes-frontend/README.md

 - Move notes
 - Resize notes
 - Double click on a note to bring it on top
-- Everything is persisted to a database
+- Everything is persisted to a databasea
 - Notes are fetched based on ip address

 ## ⚡Technologies Used